Khushi-Singh-Git/cdac_website_new/README.md

 # cdac_website
- Final website with both frontend and detector
+ Final website with both frontend and detector.